The genesis of a revival

 L 457

 Diagonal lines are drawn under the seal.
 There is a variant in LHH without hatching lines, but it is already defined as a separate character (457A).
-We have removed the lines under the seal as they suggest a stamp.
+We have removed the lines under the seal as they suggest a seal-impression.

 L 526